Find a EDS Therapist

 3061 Wagon Wheel Road, Springdale, Arkansas 72762

 Tammy Neil is a Counselor in Springdale, Arkansas and has been in practice for 22 years.
-They treat Learning Disorder, Schizoaffective, Social Anxiety.
+They treat Financial Concerns, Bipolar Disorder, Personality Disorders.

 Helping others is my greatest passion.
 In my career I have rewardingly helped numerous clients through many difficulties I and would love to help you!